MicrosoftDocs/microsoft-community-training/microsoft-community-training/learning-in-offline-mode/frequently-asked-questions.md

 As long as the device is connected to the internet, content sync will continue to happen.

-* Without internet connectivity, the admin can download the user progress from the admin view on the edge device and upload the same to the corresponding online instance.
+* Without internet connectivity, the admin can download the user progress from the admin view on the edge device and upload it to the corresponding online instance.

 >[!Note]
 >User progress sync will happen only once a day (at 12 AM system time).